What is Summer School?

 The summer calendar has two sessions, each covering 5 1/2 weeks of classes plus final exams, and Maymester.
 Regular session classes typically meet every day for 90 minutes.
 Daytime, late-afternoon, and night courses allow students to coordinate courses with work, family, and travel.
 Summer School offerings include many of the university’s most popular and sought-after courses.

 Maymester, begun as a pilot project in 2007, became a permanent part of First Session in 2010.
-About 50 courses are taught in extended class time in three weeks.
+About 50 courses are taught in extended class time in three weeks, and a few include travel.

 More than 90 percent of the instructors are the same faculty and graduate students who make Carolina one of the top public universities in the U.S. Summer instructors include some selected visiting faculty.

 Generally small class sizes in summer and fewer students on campus contribute to a small-college atmosphere.
 The student population in summer is as diverse as in the academic year and includes a cohort of visiting students from other college campuses and high schools.

 UNC-Chapel Hill’s Summer School celebrated 135 years in 2012 and was possibly the first residential summer school in the U.S.

 The University of North Carolina at Chapel Hill established what was possibly the first residential summer school in America in 1877.